 The second-row bench seat fits three adults easily and there is plenty of head and leg room.
 For greater comfort, buyers can opt for second-row captain's chairs; and a second-row center console is available in the LTZ model.

 The third row is easy to access because the second row tilts and slides forward.
 With the second-row captain's chairs, there is a handy walkthrough to the third row.
 Three children can ride comfortably in the third row, and there is also enough head and leg room for two adults to fit back there.
-Adults won't be comfortable during long trips, though, because the seat cushions are set too low.
+Adults won't be comfortable during long trips, though, because of the low height of the seat cushions.

-Small items storage throughout the cabin is plentiful.
+There is plenty of storage for small items throughout the cabin.
 The front center console has a deep bin on the bottom and another shallow bin on top.
 The top section slides forward and back to act as an adjustable armrest.
 There are cup and bottle holders galore, including two on the center console, one in each front door, and two in each rear door.

 For years, buyers have sacrificed fuel economy and driving pleasure for size, ride height, and cargo capacity.
 Now, you can have it all, or at least most of it.
-Riding a 118.9-inch wheelbase and running about 201 inches in length, the Chevy Traverse is among the largest in the midsize SUV class, and it approaches the full-size Chevrolet Tahoe in overall size.
+Riding a 118.9-inch wheelbase and measuring about 201 inches in length, the Chevy Traverse is among the largest in the midsize SUV class, and it approaches the full-size Chevrolet Tahoe in overall size.
 It is also among the heaviest midsize SUVs, but it weighs 600 pounds less than the Tahoe.
-That's a big difference, and less weight means better fuel economy, better handling, better braking.
+That's a big difference, and less weight means better fuel economy, handling and braking.

 The ride is comfortable and stable, and it lacks the floppiness and bounding common in truck-based SUVs.
 The Traverse does not pound over bumps, even with the available 20-inch wheels.
 The brakes are easy to modulate and provide worry-free emergency stops.